How we use market research

 - discussion groups or individual interviews

-We sometimes send an SMS invitation or reminder, which may include a direct link to a survey.
+Research companies may send SMS invitations or reminders.
+These may include a direct link to a survey.

-We invite randomly selected people that are most relevant to the research topic to take part.
-This can be both customers and members of the public.
+Research companies recruit people most relevant to the research topic to take part.
+This can be people who access our services as well as other members of the public.

 We, or a market research company, may contact you between: